scikit-learn/enhancement_proposals/slep006/proposal.rst

 Issues:

-* The user needs to know the deep internal structure, or it is easy to fail to pass a prop to a specific estimator.
+* The user needs to know the nested internal structure, or it is easy to fail to pass a prop to a specific estimator.
 * A corollary is that prop keys need changing when the developer modifies their estimator structure (see case C).
 * This gets especially tricky or impossible where the available routes